-- 13. The United States also noted in its second submission that the EC product histories, which the EC had relied upon in its defense, were still substantially incomplete.
-In August, the Panel requested that the EC complete the application histories that the EC had relied upon for its defense.
-As a result, an amended set of application histories was made available to the complaining parties and the Panel by the end of September. - 14.
-As pointed out in the third U.S. submission, once again the EC's additional documentation did not include the competing risk assessments claimed by the EC, and the documentation was fully consistent with the existence of a moratorium.
+9. In August, the Panel requested that the EC complete the application histories that the EC had relied upon for its defense.
+As a result, an amended set of application histories was made available to the complaining parties and the Panel by the end of September.

+10. As pointed out in the third U.S. submission, once again the EC's additional documentation did not include the competing risk assessments claimed by the EC, and the documentation was fully consistent with the existence of a moratorium.
 And once again, upon examination, the documentation provided further evidence - although none was needed - of "undue delay" and the existence of the moratorium.
 The United States showed 13 examples of how underlying documents in the product chronologies confirmed the existence of unwarranted delays in processing applications.

-- 15. The U.S. third submission also provided over 20 examples where the questions by EC regulators were not required for assessing risks.
-Those examples also provided yet further confirmation although none was needed for "undue delay" and the existence of the moratorium. - 16.
-The process of consultation with experts followed.
-The experts' written and oral responses were consistent with the U.S. views, and the experts noted many types of questions which were scientifically unjustifed. - 17.
-To date, those are the developments between the first substantive meeting and the current meeting concerning the dispositive legal issues with relation to the moratorium and undue delay.
-The documents submitted by the EC and the comments from the experts are entirely consistent with a political-level moratorium under which applications were allowed to make some progress but were never allowed to reach a final decision.
-Moreover, the documents illustrate many instances of unwarranted delays in the form either of inactivity by the EC or member State officials, or in the form of unjustifed requests for additional information. - 18.
-The EC has thus failed to rebut the compelling evidence that the EC has adopted a moratorium and has subjected applications to "undue delay."
-Because the complainants have shown that the moratorium is not based on scientific evidence, as required by the SPS
+The U.S. third submission also provided over 20 examples where the questions by EC regulators were not required for assessing risks.

+11. The process of consultation with experts followed.
+The experts' written and oral responses were consistent with the U.S. views, and the experts noted many types of questions which were scientifically unjustifed.

+12. In sum, the documents submitted by the EC and the comments from the experts are entirely consistent with a political-level moratorium under which applications were allowed to make some progress but were never allowed to reach a final decision.
+Moreover, the documents illustrate many instances of unwarranted delays in the form either of inactivity by the EC or member State officials, or in the form of unjustifed requests for additional information.
-Agreement, and the EC has not even attempted to rebut this showing, the Panel should find that the EC has breached its obligations under the SPS Agreement by adopting a moratorium.